7 main reasons why dogs eat grass.

 Every once in a while, a dog owner notices that their little furry child, their joy in life, is happily munching on grass.
-Then, after looking at them with love in their eyes for a while, they notice something else: the dog has vomited everything it has eaten that day!
+Then, , they notice something else: the dog has vomited everything it has eaten that day!

 This is a situation that puzzles many dog owners even today — is a dog eating grass an example of normal behavior?
 Will, it hurt them?
 Can anything be done about it?